-The Association hosts topical evening meetings with members of the medical and legal profession throughout the year alongside dinners with distinguished speakers, most recently with the Rt.
-Hon Jeremy Hunt MP and Professor Terence Stephenson President of the GMC.
+The LCA hosts topical evening meetings with members of the medical and legal profession throughout the year alongside dinners with distinguished speakers, most recently with the Rt.
+Hon Jeremy Hunt MP, Professor Sir Michael Marmot and Professor Terence Stephenson President of the GMC.

-The Association also holds Medico-Legal training working with solicitors from Hempsons with a view to create a Medico-Legal Expert Witness group.
+The LCA also holds Medico-Legal training working with solicitors from Hempsons with a view to create a Medico-Legal Expert Witness group.
 These training sessions are accompanied by regular breakfast meetings.

 Many doctors in London, and elsewhere in the UK, have become increasingly concerned about the changes occurring in private practice and the trend towards managed care.
 In essence, some of the insurance companies are attempting to assume far greater influence over the referral pathways and the management of the patient.